xhjcehust/pojo2proto/README.md

 # Pojo2proto

-a plugin to convert java pojo to proto in IntelliJ IDEA
+an idea plugin to convert java pojo to proto in IntelliJ IDEA

 This plugin generates google protobuf message from right click in a java pojo class file.